microsoft/SelfTune/README.md

 Refer to the [python README](python/README.md) and [C# README](c%23/README.md).

 ## Basic tour of the SelfTune package
 In this section, we present the syntax and semantics of SelfTune's python bindings.
 These ideas apply to the C# bindings too.
+However, do note that some of the features in the python bindings(normalization, step size, optimizers, ...) may not be available in the C# bindings.

 ### 1. Identifying the reward function